CharaG25/stock-analysis-/README.md

  2018
  compared
  ***Summary***
  One of the advantages of this is the minimalisum of it.
-It allows the user to quickly find that piece of data.
-A small disadvantage would be not being able to see
+It allows the user to quickly find that piece of data that is needed to make decsions or compare.
+A small disadvantage would be not being able to see all the data, sometimes getting rid of data you may loose out on some information.
+This is why you must be stratigic in the what and why when you are refracturing.